Record Rents Squeeze Locals Out Of Rental Market

 ‘Not even a lifestyle’

-Lissette Calderon finished her 13-story, 192-unit No. 17 Residences in April and leased it out in less than half the projected time.
+Lissette Calderon, CEO of Miami-based Neology Life Development Group, finished her 13-story, 192-unit No. 17 Residences in April and leased it out in less than half the projected time.

 Across her portfolio, which includes Pier 19 Residences and Marina along the Miami River, she has been able to increase rents on average 10 percent this year.
 And tenants are renewing.